High School Sports

 In Game 1 on Wednesday Vacha tossed 6 innings of scoreless ball scattering 4 hits while striking out 10 and walking 2 in Martin’s 6-2 win.
 Openshaw went 3 for 4 at the plate for the Warriors with an RBI double in a 4-run fifth inning.

-Hopson, Jacoby Hazen and Powers had 2 hits each for Martin..
+Hopson, Jacoby Hazen and Powers had 2 hits each for Martin.

 Byron Nelson edges Legacy in nine innings to move on

-Hayden Kaylor scored on a gound out by Kenson Buth in the top of the ninth inning and Trophy Club Byron Nelson held on for a 3-2 win over Mansfield Legacy on Thursday at Legacy High School to sweep the Class 6A Division II series.
+Hayden Kaylor scored on a ground out by Kenson Buth in the top of the ninth inning and Trophy Club Byron Nelson held on for a 3-2 win over Mansfield Legacy on Thursday at Legacy High School to sweep the Class 6A Division II series.

 Byron Nelson (27-6-1) drummed Legacy (23-10) in Game 1 at home on Wednesday 11-1 in five innings.
 The Bobcats will meet Wolfforth Frenship (27-9) in the area round next week after the Tigers swept El Paso Coronado.